-Biotechnology Level One Certificate of Proficiency One Semester or One Year Course Starting Either in Fall or Spring Semester
+Biotechnology Certificate of Proficiency One Semester or One Year Course Starting Either in Fall or Spring Semester

 This certificate can be completed in one semester providing pre-requisites are met.
 The following pattern is offered as an example for those desiring to complete the certificate in one year.
 Students enrolled in this certificate program must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a counselor.
-This plan will map your sequence of courses to help you complete your certificate regardless of the semester you begin classes.
+This plan will map a sequence of courses to help students complete the certificate regardless of the semester they begin classes.

-Recommended Preparation prior to enrollment in the program courses offered in the Summer, Fall and Spring semesters:
+Recommended Preparation prior to enrollment in the program-course offered in the Summer, Fall and Spring Semesters: